Whitstable, Kent – 18 Things To Do Guide + Photos 2024

 If you are planning a visit to Whitstable, it is best to try and book your train tickets at least a day or so in advance to get reduced train fares.

-We also use a Two Together railcard to save a third on our rail journeys – if using a Two Together railcard and booking in advance, you can get a return day ticket to Whitstable for as low as £18.90 (prices correct as at summer 2023).
+We also use a Two Together railcard to save a third on our rail journeys.
+If using a Two Together railcard and booking in advance, you can get a super-off peak day return day ticket to Whitstable from London for as low as £19.85 per person (prices correct as at summer 2024).

 1. Whitstable Harbour